tylerwelsh/The-AI-Engineer-Challenge/MERGE.md

 1. Set OpenAI API key
 2. Upload a PDF file (drag-and-drop or click to browse)
 3. Wait for processing (status will show "Ready for questions")
+4. **NEW**: Review auto-generated topic suggestions (appear below welcome message)
+5. Click on any suggestion to populate the question input, or type your own
-4. Ask questions about the PDF content
+6. Ask questions about the PDF content
-5. Verify responses are context-only
+7. Verify responses are context-only

 ### 4. Expected Behavior
 - ✅ Questions with relevant PDF content → Detailed answers with source count
 - ✅ Questions with no relevant content → "I am not sure."
 - ✅ General knowledge questions → "I am not sure."
+- ✅ **NEW**: Topic suggestions appear automatically after PDF upload
+- ✅ **NEW**: Clicking suggestions populates question input for easy editing

 ## Architecture Notes

 ### Data Flow
-1. **PDF Upload** → Extract text → Split into chunks → Generate embeddings → Store in vector DB
-2. **User Question** → Generate question embedding → Search vector DB → Retrieve top 3 chunks → Generate context-aware response
+1. **Existing RAG Flow**: PDF Upload → Chunking → Embeddings → Vector DB → Question Answering
+2. **New Topic Flow**: PDF Ready → Sample chunks → LLM analysis → Parse questions → Display suggestions → Click to populate

 ### Security Considerations
 - User-provided OpenAI API keys (no server-side key storage)